Ayapathu: Language

-Ayapathu appears to have been closely related to the coastal language of Yintyingka, though structurally different and they may be considered dialects of the same language.
+Ayapathu language appears to have been closely related to the coastal language of Yintyingka, though structurally different and they may be considered dialects of the same language.
 Etymologically, aya means 'language', while patha may be cognate with the homophonous Yintyingka word for 'to eat', paralleling the ethnonym Wik-Mungkan (speech (wik)+eat (mungka).

 Little is otherwise known of the language.
 Some word lists were compiled from information given by George Rocky, whose vernacular was Umpila, though his father was an Ayapathu.
 He was raised from boyhood at the Lockhart River Mission, and then worked on Japanese lugger boats fishing for beche-de-mer and pearls.
 The Japanese generally treated their aboriginal hired labourers better than white employers did.
 The last informants on the language had generally grown up with a neighbouring tribe's culture, and Ayapathu was no longer their first language.
 Thus just as George Rocky primarily spoke Umpila Jack Shephard, whose mother was an Ayapathu, was himself a Kaantju clansman.
 The last speakers died out in the late 20th century.